uroswork/react-stickier/README.md

 ## Stickier -  Sticky React Component

-Stickier is React component wrapper, using `position: sticky` in browsers that supports this property, and for browsers that does not support it, [this awesome polyfill by wilddeer](https://github.com/wilddeer/stickyfill) is used.
+Stickier is a React component wrapper, that uses `position: sticky` in browsers that support this property, and for browsers that do not support it, [this awesome polyfill by wilddeer](https://github.com/wilddeer/stickyfill) is used.

 ## How to use